dtpreda/somesay/README.md

 ## Installation

+The easier way to get somesay is to run the command:

+    go install github.com/dtpreda/somesay

-In order to use somesay, you can clone the repository and run the provided script, which installs the binary in your `$GOPATH/bin` directory:
+In alternative, you can clone the repository and run the provided script, which installs the binary in your `$GOPATH/bin` directory:

     git clone git@github.com:dtpreda/somesay.git && cd somesay && ./install.sh

-Don't forget to add `$GOPATH/bin` to your `$PATH` variable.
+Don't forget to add `$GOPATH/bin` to your `$PATH` variable, if you choose to do it this way.

     export PATH="$PATH:$(go env GOBIN):$(go env GOPATH)/bin"

-In alternative, you main simply use `go run` to run the program or build it using `go build` and then running the executable.
+In alternative to the script, you main simply use `go run` to run the program or build it using `go build` and then running the executable.

 ## Usage